 We do not use your personal data for automated decision-making, including profiling.

 9.3.
-Revocation of consent
+Withdrawal of a consent